Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/_index.md

 * Needs only access to ClickHouse TCP port.
 * It’s possible to change the distribution of data between shards.
 * Suitable for large clusters: many clickhouse-copier can execute the same task together.

 Cons:
-* May create an inconsistent result if source cluster data is changing during the process
+* May create an inconsistent result if source cluster data is changing during the process.
 * Hard to setup.
 * Requires zookeeper.
 * Uses CPU / RAM (mostly on the clickhouse-copier and receiver side)